Gregory Lavelle

-Gregory F. Lavelle is an American politician.
-He was a Republican member of the Delaware General Assembly from 2001 to 2019, serving in both the Delaware Senate and the Delaware House of Representatives.
+Gregory F. Lavelle is an American politician who was a Republican member of the Delaware General Assembly from 2001 to 2019, serving in both the Delaware Senate and the Delaware House of Representatives.
 In the 2018 midterm elections, he lost his seat in the general election to Democrat Laura Sturgeon.

 Lavelle was elected to the Delaware House of Representatives in 2000 to replace Republican Catherine Cloutier, who had won a seat in the Delaware Senate.
 He served as the minority leader in the House from 2011 to 2013, during which time he was a leading opponent to marriage equality in Delaware.

 In 2012, Lavelle resigned his House seat to challenge incumbent Democrat Michael Katz in the Senate's 4th district, which he won in a three-way general election.
 He served as the minority whip when he was ousted from his seat in 2018 in a major upset that was one of several losses for prominent Republicans in Delaware.
 His loss came after a contentious election where Lavelle and the Democratic Party of Delaware traded accusations of misconduct and campaign violations, as well as the focus on Lavelle's anti-gay voting record.

 Lavelle earned his BS in business administration from the University of Delaware and his MS in government administration from the University of Pennsylvania.